MySQL for PCF

 When deployed in HA topology, MySQL for PCF runs three master nodes.
 This cluster arrangement imposes some limitations that you should be aware of, which do not apply to single-node MySQL database servers.

 - Although two proxy instances are deployed by default, there is no automation to direct clients from one to the other.
-See the note in the Proxy section, as well as the entry in Known Issues.
+See the note in the Proxy section.
+To address this, configure a load balancer as described in the Proxy section.

 - MySQL for PCF only supports the InnoDB storage engine; it is the default storage engine for new tables.
 Pre-existing tables that are not InnoDB are at risk because they are not replicated within a cluster.